 R. Shimon takes issue with his colleagues, arguing that the commandment also applies to pesaḥ le-dorot.
 However, he proposes a different way of resolving the difficulty.
-The expression ‘his neighbour,’ he says, should be construed inclusively, referring to the individual’s residential environment, i.e., those of his community with whom he interacts on a daily basis—’his beloved, his neighbours, acquaintance, close ones, or one of his town’s citizens’—as opposed to the inhabitants of another town, whom he calls collectively—in a manifestation of emotional estrangement—’others.’
-The purpose is to fulfill the adage in Proverbs 27:10: ‘Better a close neighbour than a distant brother.’
+The expression ‘his neighbour’, he says, should be construed inclusively, referring to the individual’s residential environment, i.e., those of his community with whom he interacts on a daily basis—‘his friends, his neighbours, acquaintances, relatives, or townspeople’—as opposed to the inhabitants of another town, whom he calls collectively—in a manifestation of emotional estrangement—‘others’.
+The purpose is to fulfill the adage in Proverbs 27:10: ‘Better a close neighbour than a distant brother’.
 Thus R. Shimon transforms the verse from the description of a situation or a point of practical advice in life into a binding norm.

-It should be noted that R. Shimon’s exegesis also appears in T. Pesaḥim 8:13.
-There it appears without the rationale of ‘For above all, the Torah spoke only because of the ways of peace’ and is more concise than the version in the Mekhilta:
+Notably, R. Shimon’s exegesis also appears in BT Pesaḥim 8:13.
+There it appears without the rationale of ‘For above all, the Torah spoke only because of the ways of peace’ and is more concise than the version in Mekhilta:

-R. Shimon says, ‘I say, ‘Also in regard to the Passover observed by the coming generations the same thing is stated.’
+R. Shimon says, ‘I say, “Also in regard to the Passover observed by the coming generations the same thing is stated”.

-And why is all this so?
+‘And why is all this so?

-So that a man should not leave his neighbour, who lives next door, and go and prepare his Passover-offering with his friends.
-Thus is fulfilled the following verse: Better a close neighbour than a distant brother [Proverbs 27:1].’
+‘So that a man should not leave his neighbour, who lives next door, and go and prepare his Passover-offering with his friends.
+Thus is fulfilled the following verse: Better a close neighbour than a distant brother’ [Proverbs 27:1].